Gamagu/programm_Tracker/README.md

 ### Planned Features

 -[x] Track time from programs

--[x] track time in these programgoups(automatically)
+-[x] Track time in these programgroups(automatically)

--[x] store time localy
+-[x] Store time local

--[x] Normal Ui
+-[x] Normal UI

--[] store time in cloud
+-[] Store time in cloud

--[] should run in backround and ui can be opened via the task bar
+-[] Should run in backround and UI can be opened via the task bar

 -[] Open programgroups for tasks
-    bsp: Open spotify, chrome and vs for coding
+    E.g.: Open Spotify, Chrome and VS for coding

 ### Track Times
 For Track times, we initiate a tracker object and read the processgroups and processes to track as  the init.
-After that, we know what processes we're looking for and we can call ``update()`` periodically, with the delay ``tracker.delay``, what adds the messured timespan to the given time from the file.
+After that, we know what processes we're looking for and we can call ``update()`` periodically, with the delay ``tracker.delay``, adding the measured timespan to the given time from the file.
 Every 10th run the information to a file.

-### Ui
+### UI
-The Ui gets started in a second thread for a better user Experience and waits for a "reload" event.
+The UI gets started in a second thread for a better user Experience and waits for a "reload" event.
 This gets called from the first thread after every update from the tracker.
-Until now the tracker thead depends on the Ui thread, so both start at the same time and if the Ui gets closed the first thread will also stop.
-The last save takes place when the Ui is closed.
+Until now the tracker thead depends on the UI thread, so both start at the same time and if the UI gets closed the first thread will also stop.
+The last save takes place when the UI is closed.

 ### Usage
 Edit the Files groups.json and processes.json with the structures: